AnietieSenyom/OctraWallet-Generator-Linux-VPS-Setup-Guide/README.md

 # 🔐 Octra Wallet Generator — Linux Setup Guide

-A secure and efficient way to generate Octra wallets directly from your own VPS.
 This guide walks you through setting up and running the **Octra Wallet Generator v4** using the **pre-built Linux binary**.

 ---